roi-bs-2/microservices-demo/SELF-SERVICE-ACTIONS.md

 - Goto to the self-service tab in your repository and see if the workflow is running.
 - Make sure the workflow is enabled in your repository.
+  - Goto the actions tab in your repository and make sure the workflow is enabled.

 # Further reading